sharifbhuiyan/Pewlett-Hackard-Analysis/README.md

   ## Overview of the Analysis:
 <p align="justify">This project is for to notify the company about employee’s turnover, impact of large number of employees’ retirement and also taken mentorship steps for new employees to cope up with upcoming silver tsunami.
 So, getting the total scenario of the company, few things has to be analysis : determine the number of retiring employees per title, identify employees who are eligible to participate in a mentorship program.
-After completed the analysis, got a details of the employees about total existing employee is 240124, retiring employees 72458 and mentorship required employee 1549.<p>
+After completed the analysis, we got a summary details of the employees about total existing employee is 240124, retiring employees 72458 and mentorship required employee 1549.<p>

 <p align="justify">The project consists of two technical analysis.<p>